Stuck Without a Relieving Letter After Resigning Early: How Can I Secure My New Job Offer?

 PiyushR1

-Thanks for your inputs.
-My account has been credited with the salary that I received and hence my UAN will reflect the with the EPF from this organisation.
+Hi Dinesh, Thanks for your inputs.
+My account has been credited with the salary that I received, and hence my UAN will reflect the EPF from this organization.
+Therefore, I am looking for a full closure with a relieving letter so that there are no hassles in the future.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute